crashka/fka/college-edition/notes/sleep.md

 ## If you have a problem with sleep, you need to fix it, otherwise you will not complete your work or achieve close to the level you are capable of ##

-Posssible sources of sleep problems, and how to address them:
+Possible sources of sleep problems, and how to address them:

 * **Health issues**
     * See a doctor to discuss symptoms and diagnose the root cause (which could include the next item, stress)